python-cmd2/cmd2/docs/hooks.rst

         def myhookmethod(self, stop, statement):
             return stop

+Command Finalization hooks must check whether the statement object is ``None``.
+There are certain circumstances where these hooks may be called before the statement has been parsed, so you can't always rely on having a statement.

 If any prior postparsing or precommand hook has requested the application to terminate, the value of the ``stop`` parameter passed to the first command finalization hook will be ``True``.
 Any command finalization hook can change the